FAQs

 If you’re not a current client, you’re still welcome to participate in our classes!

-We’re trained to provide comprehensive primary-care services for women, so we can take care of your annual exams, pap smears and birth control.
+We’re trained to provide comprehensive primary-care services for women, so we can take care of your annual well-woman exams, pap smears and birth control.

 And with our deep knowledge of reproduction and pregnancy, we’re ready to help you with fertility information and decisions about genetic testing for you and your partner.